gopokyo-colinn/XuidUnity/README.md

 ## Quick Start

 1. open the Adobe XD sample.
-    - It's in /Assets/I0plus/XdUnityUI-ForAdobeXD/samples.xd.
+    - It's in /Assets/I0plus/XuidUnity/Samples/samples.xd.

 2. AdobeXD export
     1. click on the artboard name and select the artboard.
-    1. click on "XdUnityUI export plugin" in the plugin menu.
+    1. click on "Xuid Unity Export" in the plugin menu.
     1. "Folder" is the destination of the output folder.
     1. click on "Export" to start outputting.

 <img src="https://user-images.githubusercontent.com/20549024/76756957-0bf6cd80-67ca-11ea-9504-7ef273613a36.gif" width="640" />

 3. Unity conversion
-    - Unity Menu > Assets > XdUnityUI > Specify Folder Import
+    - Unity Menu > Assets > XuidUnity > Clean Import
     - Specifies the same folder as the export.
-    - The created Prefab will be placed in Assets/I0plus/CreatedPrefabs.
+    - The created Prefab will be placed in Assets/I0plus/XuidCreatedPrefabs.
     - The created UI images are placed in Assets/I0plus/CreatedSprites.
       - UI images are sliced.